pytogo-org/posts/_posts/2025-05-30-Python-Togo-community-our-story.md

 When financial aid applications for PyCon Africa 2024 opened, we saw an opportunity.
 We shared it widely, and many from Togo applied.
 Only five received support — but we refused to let that limit us.

 So we did what any strong community would do: **we stepped up together.** Some members contributed financially, others reached out through networks.
-Thanks to Julius Boakey from PyClubs UG/Python Ghana, several of our members received vouchers.
+Thanks to Julius Boakey from PyClubs UG / Python Ghana, several of our members received vouchers.
 For transport and accommodation, we pooled resources so more people could attend.

 The result?
 A life-changing experience in Accra.
-We met PSF Directors Deb Nicholson, Ex Director David Mertz, Python community founders Many and Michael Young Python Ghana, Kafui Alordo Python Ho, Steve Yonkeu and organizers from around the world Samson Gody, Ditiro Rampate, .
+We met PSF Directors Deb Nicholson, Ex Director David Mertz, Python community founders Many and Michael Young Python Ghana, Kafui Alordo Python Ho, Steve Yonkeu and organizers from around the world Samson Gody, Ditiro Rampate.
 And amid the conversations, workshops, and late-night chats, one idea took root:

 > Why not bring this energy back home?